organisciak/dissertation/document/5_design_objective.md

 The experiments were performed on Amazon's Mechanical Turk, using an API that allows external pages to be hosted within the Mechanical Turk interface.

+Experiments were run using a custom system called Crowdy.
-The system for design manipulation was developed using JavaScript on the front end, built on top of the AngularJS library[^angularjs].
+Crowdy was developed using JavaScript on the front end, built on top of the AngularJS library[^angularjs].
 The software is released with an open-source MIT license[^crowdy].

 The back-end of the stack also runs on JavaScript, with a Node.js[^nodejs] server run on the Express[^express] web application framework.